Contract with Asian Development Bank

 Infratec has installed sustainable renewable energy systems around the world from Afghanistan to Tuvalu and New Zealand.

-Infratec general manager Luke van Zeller says the project, which combines solar PV and battery storage, will provide the islands’ residents with cheaper electricity and a more reliable power supply.
+Infratec General Manager-Business Development Luke van Zeller says the project, which combines solar PV and battery storage, will provide the islands’ residents with cheaper electricity and a more reliable power supply.

 The systems have been designed to supply nearly all the electricity requirements of each island.
 Currently, the islands’ electricity is supplied solely by diesel generators.